Collaborative Indoor Air Quality Management: Transforming the Future of Education and Healthy Indoor School Environments

 Sheila has worked for over 4 decades with the U.S. Environmental Protection Agency and dedicated her career to creating healthy learning environments for school occupants.
 Sheila has performed extensive outreach and communication and works collaboratively with organizations, providing technical assistance to educate about ways to manage and reduce exposure to indoor environmental pollutants in schools and at-risk populations.
 She holds a B.A. from Sojourner Douglas College and an M.P.A. from American University.

-U.S. Environmental Protection Agency Representative
+Environmental Protection Specialist, U.S. Environmental Protection Agency

 Core Competency